 The Company was named in two purported class action lawsuits arising out of a data breach at Freestyle Solutions, Inc., the vendor who hosted the Company's ShopRuger.com website at the time of the breach.
 Jones v.
 Sturm, Ruger & Co., was filed in the U.S. District Court for Connecticut on October 4, 2022 and Copeland v.
-Sturm, Ruger & Company, et al. was filed in the U.S. District Court for New Jersey on October 27, 2022.
+Sturm, Ruger & Company, et al. was filed in the U.S. District Court for New

+Jersey on October 27, 2022.
 Copeland also named Freestyle Solutions, Inc. as a defendant.
 By agreement of the parties, Copeland was dismissed, without prejudice, and consolidated with Jones in the pending Connecticut case.
 On January 20, 2023, five plaintiffs filed an Amended Complaint naming the Company and Freestyle Software, Inc. as defendants.
 The Complaint alleges causes of action for negligence, breach of implied warranties, and unjust enrichment.
-The Company filed a Motion to Dismiss on a variety of grounds, and a briefing schedule was entered by the court.
+The Company filed a Motion to Dismiss on a variety of grounds.
+The matter has been briefed fully, and a decision is pending.